Skip to content

 The Cambridge Market initiative also aims to foster long-term collaborations between local businesses and schools, with several market vendors already offering mentorship to student groups.
 The programme's success will be evaluated at the end of the school year, with plans to expand it to include more schools and students in future iterations.

-In conclusion, the Cambridge Market initiative is set to make a significant impact on students' educational experiences by integrating entrepreneurship and sustainability into their learning.
+The Cambridge Market initiative is set to make a significant impact on students' educational experiences by integrating entrepreneurship and sustainability into their learning.
 Schools interested in participating in the programme for the next academic year are encouraged to apply by the deadline of April 30, 2026.
 For more details, visit the Cambridge Market Initiative website or contact their office directly.

 Story inspired by reporting from The Guardian.